sEbi3/UnitedCallouts/README.md

     If the Player is in a pursuit, you'll get help by local units and an air unit instead of a SWAT team.<br>
   * If you don't have a powerful PC, set this option in the <code>UnitedCallouts.ini</code> to <code>false</code>.<br><br>

-### Want to stay up to date?
+# # # Would you like to stay up to date?
 * UnitedCallouts has a version control system to let you know when UnitedCallouts or LSPDFR has been updated.<br>
-  * You can still play with UnitedCallouts on your own risk.
+  * You can still play with UnitedCallouts at your own risk.
 It's always recommended to update to the latest build that is available.<br>
-  * UnitedCallouts may have issues when LSPDFR gets an update that change parts of it's API.<br><br>
+  * UnitedCallouts may have issues when LSPDFR gets an update that changes parts of its API.<br><br>

 <!-- GETTING STARTED -->